mixxxdj/manual/source/chapters/library.rst

   context menu in the library`s :ref:`track list<library-root>`.

 .. versionadded:: 1.12
-   Analyze Playlist option in the context menu.
+   :guilabel:`Analyze Playlist` option in the context menu.
+   Import playlists by drag-and-dropping them into a playlist in the sidebar.

 Right-click on an existing playlist's name to access the different features in the context menu: